v1peeer/mcNameFinder/README.md

-# mcNameFinder
+# mcnamefinder
-mcNameFinder is a python script you can use to find short usernames (e.g. 4-letter names)
+mcnamefinder is a python script you can use to find short usernames (e.g. 4-letter names)

 # tutorial
 1. clone/download & extract this repo